 That is basically the average borrowing cost for households as weighted by the amount that they have borrowed.
 I don’t know what that is, but the Stern Business School compiled a database of the WACC for America’s corporations and the average WACC in January 2019 for non-financial firms was 8.22%.

-So if America’s households were lucky enough to borrow money as cheaply as America’s big corporations, then their average imputed annual rent for parking comes out to:
+So if America’s households were lucky enough to borrow money as cheaply as America’s big corporations, then their per-household imputed annual rent for parking comes out to:

 |New York||Philadelphia||Seattle||Des Moines||Jackson, WY|

 If they hadn’t built all of that parking and decided to rely upon public transit, Uber, and other kinds of transportation that doesn’t require so much parking, then households would have approximately that much more money every year.
-New York City basically made that choice and only has a minimal amount of parking.
+New York City basically made that choice and only has a minimal amount of parking which is why New York’s average imputed parking rent is so low.

 But because parking is a fixed cost, it is a hidden cost that we don’t have to think about every year and so most people ignore how much of a burden it really is every year.